 - Never Move it While it’s On — Since propane heaters can get incredibly hot, you never want to touch it while it’s on.
 Also, because there’s an active flame, you could burn yourself accidentally if you move the heater while it’s running.
 Thus, if you do need to move the heater, turn it off and wait until it has cooled.

-Cost of Using a Propane Heater
+Cost of Using the Best Indoor Propane Heaters

 If you’re wondering what the cost is to use a propane heater, you’ll be happy to know that these heaters are the most economical choice.